G.I. Joe: A Real American Hero (Marvel Comics): Spin-offs

 In 1985, G.I.
 Joe: A Real American Hero spawned an annual publication called G.I.
 Joe: Yearbook.
 G.I.
 Joe: Yearbook differed from the typical comic book annual publication in that it was more like a magazine.
 Each issue contained articles about the animated TV program, a summary of the comic book's plot to date, and one or two original stories written by Larry Hama.
 G.I.
 Joe: Yearbook ran until 1988.

-In 1986, the success of A Real American Hero lead Marvel to produce a second title: G.I.
+In 1986, the success of A Real American Hero led Marvel to produce a second title: G.I.
 Joe: Special Missions which lasted 28 issues.
 Herb Trimpe was the artist for most of the run, with Dave Cockrum providing pencils on several issues.
 Spinning out of G.I.
 Joe #50 and set in the same continuity, the series presented more intense violence and a more ambiguous morality than the main title, and the Joes faced enemies who were not related to Cobra.
 Each issue usually featured a stand-alone mission focusing on a small group of Joes.

 Two mini-series were also produced.
 The first, G.I.
 Joe: Order of Battle, was a 4-issue mini-series running from December 1986 to March 1987, reprinting the data found on the action figures' file cards with some edits.
 Written by Hama, with all-new artwork by Trimpe, the first two issues featured G.I.
 Joe members, while the third issue focused on the members of Cobra Command, and the fourth highlighted the vehicles and equipment used by both organizations.
 A trade-paperback edition, which included material from all four issues, was published in 1987.

 The second, G.I.
 Joe and the Transformers, was a 4-issue mini-series running from January to April 1987.
 The story had the Joes and the Autobots joining forces to stop the Decepticons and Cobra from destroying the world.
 A trade paperback later collected all four issues.